bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ### Command line upload (OAuth required)

-The stencil push command allows you to bundle your theme and upload it to the store, with a single terminal command.
-To run stencil push, you must first:
+The `stencil push` command allows you to bundle your theme and upload it to the store, with a single terminal command.
+To run `stencil push`, you must first:

 Successfully initialize your theme using an OAuth token that you created with the Themes: modify scope.
 Install Stencil CLI version 1.12.0 or higher.